-Short Answer: Text Explanation Text: "La siesta del martes," Gabriel García Márquez Theme: El individuo en su entorno
+Short Answer: Text Explanation

-3 The response correctly identifies the author and the period and effectively explains the development of the theme in the text.
+Text: Excerpt from "Nuestra América," José Martí

-- Identifies correctly the author and the period. - Effectively explains the development of the theme in the text. - Supports response with relevant evidence from the text. - 2 The response correctly identifies either the author or the period and explains the development of the theme in the text; description and narration are present but do not outweigh explanation. - Identifies correctly either the author or the period. - Explains the development of the theme in the text. - Supports response with evidence from the text, but evidence may not be clear or relevant.
+Theme: La identidad americana

-Note: A response that fails to correctly identify both the author and the period must have a good explanation of the development of the theme in the text in order to earn a score of 2.
+- 3 The response correctly identifies the author and the period and effectively explains the theme in the text. - Identifies correctly the author and the period. - Effectively explains the theme in the text. - Supports response with relevant evidence from the text. - The response correctly identifies either the author or the period and explains the theme in the text; description and narration are present but do not outweigh explanation. - Identifies correctly either the author or the period. - Explains the theme in the text. - Supports response with evidence from the text, but evidence may not be clear or relevant.

-1 The response incorrectly identifies the author and/or the period; response does not successfully explain the development of the theme in the text; description and narration outweigh explanation; irrelevant comments may predominate.
+Note: A response that fails to correctly identify both the author and the period must have a good explanation of the theme in the text in order to earn a score of 2.

-- Fails to correctly identify the author and/or the period. - Attempts to explain the development of the theme in the text. - Fails to adequately support response with textual evidence.
+- The response incorrectly identifies the author and/or the period; response does not successfully explain the theme in the text; description and narration outweigh explanation; irrelevant comments may predominate. - Fails to correctly identify the author and/or the period. - Attempts to explain the theme in the text. - Fails to adequately support response with textual evidence.

-Note: A response that correctly identifies the author and/or the period but does not explain the development of the theme in the text cannot earn a score higher than 1.
+Note: A response that correctly identifies the author and/or the period but does not explain the theme in the text cannot earn a score higher than 1.

-0 The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.
+The response is so brief or so poorly written as to be meaningless, is not in Spanish, or is otherwise off-task.